Revisiting the evidences for spectral anomalies in distant blazars: new data on the photon-ALP mixing: Statistical analysis: EBL correction

 To account for the uncertainties in our measured spectral indices we used a Monte Carlo approach.
-To this end, for each individual source's spectral index $\Gamma_{\rm em}$, we have randomly modified it assuming an underlying Gaussian distribution of values with standard deviation equal to the error in the index measurement, so obtaining many randomly-generated samples (no error is assumed for the redshift).
+To this end, for each individual source's spectral index $\Gamma_{\rm em}$, we have randomly modified it assuming an underlying Gaussian distribution of values with standard deviation equal to the error in the index measurement (note that included here are all the statistical and systematic errors of the source's binned flux measurements, and those related to the EBL corrections), so obtaining many randomly-generated samples (no error is assumed for the redshift).
 We then calculated the Pearson/Spearman/Kendall correlation coefficients for each simulated data-set, generating a distribution of the correlation coefficients from which an improved estimate of the correlation significance (P-value) is calculated.
-This, properly accounting for the $\Gamma_{\rm em}$ measurement uncertainties, will be our considered P-value in the following.
+This, properly accounting for the $\Gamma_{\rm em}$ measurement's total uncertainties, will be our considered P-value in the following.
 In the same way, we calculated the errors in the regression lines from each data-set using the Pearson formulae, as reported in the figures.

-All the results of our statistical analyses are reported in Tables \ref{tab:table4}, \ref{tab:tableIBL}, and \ref{tab:table5} for the HBL, IBL, and the FSRQ samples, respectively.
-The first and second rows in all tables refer to the observed $\Gamma_{\rm obs}$ and the EBL-corrected $\Gamma_{\rm em}$ samples.
-As expected, the observed data for all BL Lacs display highly significant positive correlation, an evidence that the spectral index $\Gamma_{\rm obs}$ increases with redshift, as an effect of an increasing photon-photon opacity with distance.
+All the results of our statistical analysis are reported in Tables \ref{tab:table4}, \ref{tab:tableIBL}, and \ref{tab:table5} for the HBL, IBL, and the FSRQ samples, respectively.
+The first row in all tables refer to the observed $\Gamma_{\rm obs}$: as expected, the observed data for BL Lacs display highly significant positive correlation, an evidence that the spectral index $\Gamma_{\rm obs}$ increases with redshift, as an effect of an increasing photon-photon opacity with distance.